-Additionally, the Exchange proposes to amend Rule 6.62(a) in order to describe what occurs when the Exchange receives a Market Order to buy (sell) and there is an NBB (NBO) but no NBO (NBB) being disseminated by OPRA.
-Unlike the lack of an NBBO as described above, the dissemination of just an NBB or just a NBO is not necessarily indicative of unusual activity, therefore the Exchange will not reject orders in these situations.
-Instead, the order will be processed pursuant to Rule 6.60(a)-Trade Collar Protection.
-By processing using collar protection, the Market Order is afforded an execution opportunity coupled with price protection.
+Additionally, the Exchange proposes amending Rule 900.3NY(a) in order to describe what occurs when the Exchange receives a Market Order to buy (sell) and there is an NBB (NBO) but no NBO (NBB) being disseminated by OPRA.
+Unlike the lack of an NBBO as described above, the dissemination of just an NBB or just a NBO is not

-The Exchange now proposes to codify in Rule 6.62(a) that: (1) If there is no NBBO being disseminated at the time a Market Order is received by the Exchange, the order will be rejected, and (2) if Exchange receives a Market Order to buy (sell) and there is an NBB (NBO) but no NBO (NBB) being disseminated at the time, the order will be processed pursuant to Rule 6.60(a)-Trade Collar Protection.
+The Exchange now proposes to codify in Rule 900.3NY(a) that: (1) If there is no NBBO (no NBB and no NBO) being disseminated at the time a Market Order is received by the Exchange, the order will be rejected, and (2) if the Exchange receives a Market Order to buy (sell) and there is an NBB (NBO) but no NBO (NBB) being disseminated at the time, the order will be processed pursuant to Rule 967NY(a)-Trade Collar Protection.

-In addition, the Exchange proposes to clarify that those Market Orders that are entered before the opening of trading will be eligible for trading during the Opening Auction Process.
+In addition, the Exchange proposes to codify that those Market Orders that are entered before the opening of trading will be eligible for trading during the Opening Auction Process.

-Rule 6.62(c) Inside Limit Order.
+Rule 900.3NY(c) Inside Limit Order.
 An Inside Limit Order is an order type designed to route away to the market participant or participants with the best displayed price.
 Any unfilled portion of the order will not be routed to the next best price level until all quotes at the current best bid or offer are exhausted.

-Due to a lack of demand for Inside Limit Orders, the Exchange plans to decommission the functionality supporting this order type.
-The Exchange does not intend to reintroduce it at any time in the future.
-Accordingly, the Exchange proposes to delete Rule 6.62(c) and reserve the rule number for future use.
+Due to a lack of demand for Inside Limit Orders, the Exchange proposes to discontinue functionality supporting the order type.
+The Exchange does not intend to re-introduce it at any time in the future.
+Accordingly, the Exchange proposes to delete Rule 900.3NY(c) and reserve the rule number for future use.

-Rule 6.62(d)(1)-(2) Stop Orders and Stop Limit Orders.
+Rule 900.3NY(d)(1)-(2) Stop Orders and Stop Limit Orders.
 A Stop Order is an order that becomes a Market Order when the market for a particular option contract reaches a specified price.
 A Stop Limit Order is an order that becomes a Limit Order when the market for a particular option contract reaches a specified price (also known as the "triggering event").
 Stop Orders and Stop Limit Orders (collectively "Stop Orders") track the price of an option and are generally used to limit losses as prices move up, or down.
 "Sell" Stop Orders may be triggered as the price falls, and "buy" Stop Orders may be triggered as the price rises.
 Accordingly, the specified price for a "buy" Stop Order must be above the price the option is trading at the time the order is entered, and the specified priced for a "sell" Stop Order must be at a price less than the option is trading at the time the order is entered.
-Stop Orders entered with a specified price above (below) the price the option is trading for at the time of entry are rejected back to submitting OTP Holder with message code explaining the reason for the reject.
+Currently, Stop Orders entered with a specified price above (below) the price the option is trading for at the time of entry are